 Safety Control XX and attributes Y and Z

 All inspection scopes shall be listed under the IP that was used to conduct the review.
-The scope should focus on the activities conducted to follow-up on the issue, but it mention any opinions about the adequacy of licensee actions.
+The scope should focus on the activities conducted to follow-up on the issue, but it should not mention any opinions about the adequacy of licensee actions.
 For follow-up on previously identified issues, inspectors should typically use the IP and Functional Area under which the item was originally opened.
 For event follow-up, the inspectors should use the IP and Functional Area most closely related to the event, or use IP 88075, “Event Follow-Up.”

 16.07 Inspection Results